jsphpndr/jsphpndr/content/blog/horses-from-the-front-dealing-with-imposter-syndrome/index.md

 ## The Flash

-I have a particular style about me.
-I’m not the guy for flare.
+I have a particular way about me.

-My favorite colors are black, black, and black.
-I’m minimalist.
-I prefer subtlety in my design—a quieter approach.
-Odd, considering that I’m usually the loudest person in the room.

-It takes a while to accept yourself.
-I’m just shy of forty, and I’m still learning to accept things about myself.
+My code is disorganized.
+My design?
+Clean.
+Simple.
+Minimal.
+I prioritize functionality and efficiency in my code, and I aim for a user experience that’s intuitive and unobtrusive.

+I’m not flashy.

+I had to come to terms with that about myself.
 But that’s just part and parcel of this process called life.

 And it’s not just me—everyone has their own way of doing things and getting there.
+But can we accept it?
 Enter Exhibit A:

 ![Capture of Lorenzo Gibson's message in the Bahamas Tech Group WhatsApp](bahamas-tech-group-lorenzo-gibson.jpg "Capture of Lorenzo Gibson's message in the Bahamas Tech Group on WhatsApp")